bstefanescu/qutejs/web/doc/docs/introduction.md

-# Qute: A Javascript Component Model for the DOM
+# Qute: A JavaScript Component Model

 Qute is a **reactive component model** designed for **plain old javascript** lovers.